OvertureMaps/workshop/slides/intro.md

 ![GeoSpatialDataChallenge](../img/geospatial-data-challenge.png)

 Notes:
-What’s the problem?
-Proliferation of sensors combined with connectivity, More geospatial data available than ever This comes with higher costs & complexity to integrate “Data conflation tax”: Costly (re)matching to integrate new data “Spending more on integrating data than on licensing it”.
+Proliferation of sensors combined with connectivity, More geospatial data available than ever This comes with higher costs & complexity to integrate "Data conflation tax": Costly (re)matching to integrate new data "Spending more on integrating data than on licensing it".
 Smaller players are disproportionately burdened When innovation suffers, users suffer

 <<<